tommyzakhoo/epicurious-part-2/README.md

 </p>

 ## Status
-Work in progress.
-Last update: 2 September 2018.
+Completed on 3 September 2018.

 ### Table of contents